top of page

 L to R: Elizabeth, GEORGIA • Betty, TEXAS • Bob, CALIFORNIA • Ken • Denise, TENNESSEE • Joanne, CALIFORNIA

 Joanne became Ken Brown Certified Engraver # 1.
 Denise was #2

-Workshops held in hotels host a max of 10 students.
-Average is 5-6 in a Class.
+Workshops held in hotels host a max of 8 students.
 This is a typical room with 6 students in this session.
 All students in the following photos attended in this room configuration with a large screen showing Ken's work, as well as the students' for comments and evaluations.

 These are other students over the years who came, learned, and now earn handsome fees.